 Connection with spirit is not always easy, certain signs or symbolism received in this way may, at times, take a while for the reader to interpret it to benefit the client.
-As we know even with human relationships there can be misunderstandings and wrong interpretations even when conversing face to face, written communication or on-line.
+As we know even with human relationships there can be misunderstandings and wrong interpretations when conversing face to face, in written communication or online.
 Considering this aspect, think about the complexity of connecting with energies in a different dimension such as the ‘world of spirit’.

 If you are considering consulting a reader in the future it would be advisable to keep this in mind.

-At this event we were able to help many unique and wonderful people who approached us.
+At this event we were able to help many unique and wonderful people that approached us.
 The work is intense but also very rewarding.
 Thank you again to all at the Sennen Cafe, Bar and Bistro for their hospitality and another successful evening.